 One morning, we saw two white rhinos grazing just outside the fence line through one window and a giraffe through the other.

 A few old buffalo or ‘Dagga Boys’ (dagga means mud in Zulu) regularly make their night-time haven inside the wire fence about 30m from our hut.
 Buffalo are the notoriously bad-tempered boys of the bush and given that these old-timers have also been run off by their own herd, you’d think they wouldn’t tolerate any sort of company.

 However, here they nestle down for the night in our front yard.
 It’s possible the solace provided by the camp sets their mind somewhat at ease when the lions declare the beginning of the night’s hunt with territorial roars.
 I know I’d be doing the same!

 Hyenas are shy by nature but every so often one will poke his nose into camp at night but quickly retreat when they spot us and linger around the perimeter for a while.
-You can often hear their soulful calls in the night-time air.
-The pack separates in search of food and they use this is a way to keep in touch.
+You can often hear their soulful calls in the nighttime air.
+The pack separates in search of food and they use this as a way to keep in touch.

 We venture out for both day and night game drives.
 The anticipation of what you might see is exciting.
 You just never know.

 By day: You might see a solitary leopard warming himself in the early morning sun’s rays, lions lying on the sandy riverbed with full stomachs from the night’s kill or herds of elephants striping trees for the succulent inner core.
 There is so much to enthral you here.

 By night: You might see, the regal Kudu males (antelope with spiral horns) which spook easily; the cute Steenbok or the herds of Impala with eyes that twinkle brightly under the spotlight.
 Dark shapes of buffalo and elephants are commonplace and sometimes we even catch a glimpse of the silhouetted shape of a rhino vanishing into the scrub.